Waco ISD's ACCELERATE Early Degree Program

 See our Frequently Asked Questions document.

-Although the application window closed on November 22, 2019 at 5 pm, students who pass the TSI during the second semester may still apply to be included in the 2021 cohort.
-The STUDENT'S email address is required to start this form.
-Students may use a personal email address or the district's student email address.
+Students who pass the TSI will be included in the 2023 cohort.
+The STUDENT'S email address is required to start this form; a student may use a personal email address or his/her district student email address.

 Note: This link opens in a new tab.
 Switch Tabs to return here.

-Students selected to participate in ACCELERATE agree to attend the MANDATORY orientation in June, that will be designed to provide students with information related, but not limited to, the Texas Success Initiative (TSI), associate degree plans, sequence of courses, grade point average information, counseling, and academic support services.
+Students selected to participate in ACCELERATE agree to attend the MANDATORY orientation on June 14, 2021 from 9am-12pm.
+This orientation will provide students with information related, but not limited to, the Texas Success Initiative (TSIA2), associate degree plans, sequence of courses, grade point average information, counseling, and academic support services.
+Students will have an opportunity to ask questions related to courses, programs, grades, etc. at that time.